Survivability Rankings for Dessert Shop in Atlanta

 Of all the neighborhoods in and around Atlanta, Sandy Springs ranks #1 for opening a Dessert Shop with 77% average chance of surviving more than 2 years, with the best locations offering 80% and the most challenging locations in Sandy Springs at 71%.
 The worst neighborhoods include Capitol View with 58% average chance.
 These rankings are based on the latest available data; check StreetSpring for real-time updates.

-What Are the 10 Best Neighborhoods in and Around Atlanta to Open a Dessert Shop?
+Where in Atlanta Should You Open a Dessert Shop?

 Sandy Springs ranks #1 of 31 neighborhoods analyzed in and around Atlanta for Dessert Shop survivability with a score of 77% as of 2026.
 The top 10 neighborhoods are: